accelero-cloud/appkernel/README.md

     "version" : 1
 }
 ```
-Due to the AuditedMongoRepository mixin, which we've added to the User model, we ended up with 3 extra fields:
+Due to the AuditedMongoRepository mixin added to the User model, we ended up with 3 extra fields:
 - **inserted**: the date-time of insertion;
 - **updated**: the date-time of the last update;
 - **version**: the number of versions stored for this document;